 Can Recliners Hurt Your Neck?
-Busting of Myth
+The Secret Truth

 One complaint that patients commonly complain about in our office is recurring neck pain after watching TV or napping in a recliner.
-Is there a reason for this?
 This article presents several reasons for this complaint and some recommendations for preventing it by using the best recliners for neck and back pain.

 Why Does Neck Pain Occur When Sitting in Your Recliner Chair?

 It is possible to develop back pain when you sit too long in a recliner.
 If you fall asleep on the couch with a pillow pushing or flexing your head forward, lying back in a recliner while using your laptop, reading, or taking a nap produces the same injury mechanism.
 Even after a few minutes of remaining in the same position, your neck muscles become strained by the awkward position.

 So, the big question is - are recliners bad for your neck?
 A muscular strain is created, superimposed on previous or ongoing neck problems that may have caused the discomfort.
 Stretch your arm straight out before you while holding a 2-pound weight.
 The muscles don't hurt for a short time, but after they have been unable to rest or change position for too long, they begin to hurt.
 Your neck muscles are stretched when your head is pushed forward in the chair, and your neck muscles are being stretched.

 There are a variety of recliner chairs that are comfortable for a certain body type and height.
 However, they are designed only for a very narrow population segment and not for the general population.
 As a result, the head is forced forward, resulting in a stiff neck.
 When viewed from the side, the spine's normal curve (also called a military neck) gradually disappears.
 In poor posture, the symptoms can be exacerbated if the spine is not healthy unless you use the best recliner for neck and back pain.